AUROVA-LAB/aurova_detections/image_trackers_ouster/README.md

-# ROS YOLOv5 detector and tracker
+# ROS YOLOv5 and DaSiamRPN trackers

 This package uses the Deep Neural Network YOLOv5 to detect persons with the images obtained by a 3D LIDAR (Ouster OS1), with the channels signal, reflec, nearir and range.
 The tracker uses this neural network to detect the persons but also DaSiamRPN tracker of OpenCV, which is a Siamese Neural Network.
 We create a Docker to use these neural networks with CUDA support.